 The compiler API expects a JSON formatted input and outputs the compilation result in a JSON formatted output.
-The standard error output is not used and the process will always terminate in a "success" state, even if there were errors.
-Errors are always reported as part of the JSON output.

 The following subsections describe the format through an example.
 Comments are of course not permitted and used here only for explanatory purposes.